area9innovation/flow9/tools/gringo/readme.md

 ## Tutorial

-In the `tutorial` folder, there is a complete parser for a simple expression language with the main part being like this:
+In the `tutorial/` folder, there is a complete parser for a simple expression language with the main part being like this:

 	exp = exp "||" ws exp $"||"